Fiaingen: A financial time series generative method matching real-world data quality

 Synthetic data has become an increasingly valuable resource for training machine learning models, offering a practical solution to the growing demand for high-quality real-world data, which is often limited, expensive, or inaccessible.
 This is particularly true in sensitive and data-scarce domains such as finance and healthcare, where regulatory constraints, data privacy concerns, and the complexity of data collection make synthetic data an attractive alternative.

-Time series data such as stock prices, trading volumes, and economic indicators are key to decision-making in the financial sector.
+Time-series data, such as stock prices, trading volumes, and economic indicators, are key to decision-making in the financial sector.
 Large-scale, diverse, high-frequency data resources are often required to develop robust machine learning models for financial applications.
 However, these data resources are rarely available in practice due to privacy concerns, market sensitivities, and licensing restrictions.
 As a result, there is a growing interest in generative models that can produce realistic synthetic financial time series to support research and model training.

 Generating realistic financial time series presents several challenges.
-Among them, we find challenges that relate to the inherent characteristics of the financial time series data (which may show heavy-tailed distributions, interdependencies among asset returns, or nontrivial autocorrelation structures \cite{dogariu2022generation}) and partially to the technical approaches used to generate them.
-Models like GANs and VAEs often face training instability, mode collapse, and overfitting \cite{kossale2022mode,de2025financial}.
-Another concern is interpretability, as many deep generative models function as black boxes, which limits their transparency in regulated applications \cite{schwarz2024interpretable}.
+Among them, we find challenges related to the inherent characteristics of financial time-series data (e.g., heavy-tailed distributions, interdependencies among asset returns, or nontrivial autocorrelation structures \cite{dogariu2022generation}) and, to a lesser extent, to the technical approaches used to generate them.
+Models such as GANs and VAEs often exhibit training instability, mode collapse, and overfitting \cite{kossale2022mode,de2025financial}.
+Another concern is interpretability, as many deep generative models operate as black boxes, limiting their transparency in regulated applications \cite{schwarz2024interpretable}.